jbeck018/howlerops/backend-go/FRONTEND_INTEGRATION_GUIDE.md

 ## Overview

-This guide shows how to integrate SQL Studio's sync system into your frontend application (React, Electron, etc.).
+This guide shows how to integrate Howlerops's sync system into your frontend application (React, Electron, etc.).

 ## TypeScript Client